 Over 11 billion cigars are sold annually in the U.S., from that figure 300 million are hand-made cigars.
 The production of cigars are either machine-made or hand rolled.
 Only fine cigars are hand rolled; the majority of cigars sold are machine made.
 The construction of the cigars I’ll be discussing is hand rolled.
 A tobacco leaf has to go through many transformations prior to being made a cigar.
 These leaves are harvested by hand; the tobacco plants are seeded indoors for 6 to 10 weeks then transplanted into the fields.
 The particular leaves that are used for the wrapper are typically kept covered with cloth as a protection from the sun or grown in the shade.
 The next phase is curing, in this step the tobacco leaves forms it’s distinctive aroma.
 In curing the leaves are strung to laths then hung from the ceiling in a tobacco barn as they mature from green to brown.
 After this period the leaves are sorted and shaped to create the cigar.

 A cigar is composed of three layers.
 Beginning from the inside out is the filler, these are the inner leaves that is primarily used for flavor, these leaves don’t have to be perfect as the are typically small and broken apart as no stems cannot be in the filler or else the cigar will not burn evenly.
 There are three types of filler leaves, light seco, medium thickness vesco and thickest laharo.
-Outside the filler is the binder leaves that holds it together and the outer largest fine leafs and most important leaf is the wrapper.
+Outside the filler is the binder leaves that hold it together and the outer largest fine leaf and most important leaf is the wrapper.

-A cigar is pure in it’s natural state when hand rolled.
+A cigar is pure in its natural state when hand-rolled.
 At no time should a cigar be confused with the make-up of a cigarette.
-In summary a cigarette on the other hand has the components of 20% expanded tobacco stems, and reclaim expired old cigarettes, 30% recon which is a mixture of strip steams and tobacco dust from the factory floor and 50% tobacco treated with chemicals.
+In summary a cigarette, on the other hand, has the components of 20% expanded tobacco stems, and reclaim expired old cigarettes, 30% recon which is a mixture of strip steams and tobacco dust from the factory floor and 50% tobacco treated with chemicals.
 Although cigars and cigarettes both contain tobacco the make-up of a cigarette is completely different.